delta-io/delta-sharing/README.md

 - A table path is the profile file path following with `#` and the fully qualified name of a table (`<share-name>.<schema-name>.<table-name>`).

 # Delta Sharing Server

+Delta Sharing Server is a reference implementation server for the [Delta Sharing Protocol](PROTOCOL.md).
+This can be used to set up a small service to test your own connector that implements the [Delta Sharing Protocol](PROTOCOL.md).
+Note: It's not a completed implementation of secure web server.
+We highly recommend you to put this behind a secure proxy if you would like to expose it to public.

 Here are the steps to setup a server to share your own data.